vanlach/pokecrystal/README.md

 * Pokémon stats updated to generation 8, some type reworks, and some move buffs.
 * Tons of bug fixes.

-For an extensive list of changes, look at the [FEATURES.md](FEATURES.md) file as well as a list of credits.
+For an extensive list of changes, look at the [FEATURES.md](FEATURES.md) file.

+A list of credits is located at the bottom of the [FEATURES.md](FEATURES.md) file.

 ---